w-cheng/relational-gcn/README.md

 ## Dependencies

-Important: keras 2.0 or higher is not supported as it breaks the Theano sparse matrix API.
+Important: Python 2.7 is required. keras 2.0 or higher is not supported as it breaks the Theano sparse matrix API.
 Tested with keras 1.2.1 and Theano 0.9.0, other versions might work as well.

   * Theano (0.9.0)
   * keras (1.2.1)